FatherofDharma/Independent-Project--Week-Five--Galactic-Age-Calculator/README.md

 ## Support and contact details

-If you encounter any issues using this software, have comments or suggestions, or would like to support further projects please e-mail us.
+If you encounter any issues using this software, have comments or suggestions, or would like to support further projects please e-mail me at fatherofdharma@gmail.com.
-* Daniel Hongel: fatherofdharma@gmail.com
-* Sam Cook: whenpotatoesfry@gmail.com
-* Marina Poltorak: emylisfamily@gmail.com

 ## Technologies Used